farhanaswarnali/Learning-Group-Actions-In-Disentangled-Latent-Image-Representations/README.md

 Training uses the **Adam optimizer** (learning rate `1e-3`), batch size `64`, for `50` epochs, saving the model with the **lowest validation loss**.

+## Usage

+Run `rotated_mnist.py` to train the model on **Rotated MNIST**.
+The script takes care of data loading, model setup, loss computation, training, validation, and saves the best model based on validation loss.